LiYangHart/LiYangHart/README.md

 **[My Personal Website](https://sites.google.com/view/li-yang-phd/home?authuser=0)**

-<br>- 😄 I'm currently currently a Tenure-Track Assistant Professor in the Faculty of Business and IT at Ontario Tech University.
+<br>- 😄 I'm currently currently a Tenure-Track Assistant Professor in the Faculty of Business and IT at Ontario Tech University, and an Adjunect Research Professor at Western Univeristy.
+<br>- 👯 I'm included in Stanford University/Elsevier's List of the World's Top 2% Scientists.
+I am ranked among the world's Top 0.5% of researchers in 'Networking & Telecommunications' in 2024, and 52nd in Canada.
 <br>- 🌱 I completed my Ph.D. degree in Software Engineering - Electrical and Computer Engineering at Western University, Canada, in Aug 2022, as a Top-3 graduate student with excellent research.
 <br>- 👯 I've been working on automated machine learning algorithms (e.g., machine learning, deep learning, optimization, online learning, and concept drift adaptation methods) to solve various data analytics problems, such as network security, intrusion detection, anomaly detection, IoT data stream analytics, network traffic data analytics, time-series analytics, etc.
 <br>- 👯 I've also been working on the tutorials on applying automated and optimized machine learning algorithms to general data analytics tasks.
-<br>- 🌱 My paper and code publications have received more than 3,000 Google Scholar citations and 2,800 GitHub stars.
+<br>- 🌱 My paper and code publications have received more than 3,500 Google Scholar citations and 3,000 GitHub stars.
 <br>
 <br>- PS: Below are the contributions of my personal GitHub account, not including my contributions to the organization account "[Western OC2 Lab](https://github.com/Western-OC2-Lab)" and "[ANTS OntarioTechU](https://github.com/ANTS-OntarioTechU)"
 <p align="center">